GamerNoTitle/MCDR-Mirror-Server/README.md

 - Change the port of the server to another one without conflict
 - Change the port of the rcon to another one without conflict if you use it
 - Change the rcon port writing in the MCDR config into your setting if you use it
-- Open `mirror.py` file, set the `system_type` varible into the type you use (0 for linux as default, 1 for windows)
+- Open `mirror.json` file, set the `system_type` varible into the type you use (0 for linux as default, 1 for windows)
 - Set `server_type` into correct type: Vanilla or Vanilla-Based core like Fabric/Forge that the world folder only has `world` folder please choose `0`, others like Spigot/Bukkit that the world folder has `world`/`world_nether`/`world_the_end` or others please choose `1`.
 If you type an invalid number it will use `1` as default

 Your file should like the following tree

 ```
   MCDReforged
+  ├─config
+  │  ├─mirror.json
   ├─mirror
   │  ├─plugins
   │  │  ├─plugin.py
   │  │  └─...
   │  ├─resources
   │  ├─server
   │  │  └─world
   │  └─utils
   ├─plugins
   │  ├─mirror.py
   │  └─...
   ├─resources
   ├─server
   │  └─world
   └─utils
 ```